Call for Submissions

 2. We are interested in a diversity of media (paintings, drawings, photographs, prints, computer-designed graphics, collage, etc).

 3. The calendar is printed in colour and we prefer colour images.

-2. Please send images smaller than 10 MB.
-You can send a low-res file as a submission, but if your piece is chosen, we will need a high-res version of it to print (at least 300 dpi preferably 600).
+2. ARTISTS: Please send images smaller than 10 MB.
+You can send a low-res file as a submission, but if your piece is chosen, we will need a high-res version of it to print (600 dpi).